Leonardo Bonucci: Fenerbahçe

-Turkish club Fenerbahçe announced transfer talks with Bonucci on 10 January 2024.
+Turkish club Fenerbahçe announced transfer talks with Bonucci on 10 January 2024, a day before he left Union Berlin.
 That night, Bonucci made an appearance in Şükrü Saracoğlu Stadium, spectating Fenerbahçe's 7–1 win against Konyaspor.
 The following day, Fenerbahçe officially announced the signing of Bonucci until the end of the 2023–24 season.

-Bonucci made his debut for the club on 14 January 2024; against Gaziantep F.K, he replaced the injured Serdar Aziz in the 37th minute.
+Bonucci made his debut for the club on 14 January; against Gaziantep F.K, he replaced the injured Serdar Aziz in the 37th minute.
 On 18 April, Bonucci as introduced as last-minute substitute for teammate İsmail Yüksek in extra-time in the second leg of the 2023–24 UEFA Europa Conference League quarter-finals against eventual champions Olympiacos; in the ensuing penalty shoot-out, he missed the decisive spot kick.

 On 25 May 2024, Fenerbahçe announced that Bonucci would retire from professional football.
-The next day, Bonucci played his final professional match, appearing as a substitute in a 6–0 home win over İstanbulspor in the league, and said goodbye to fans on the field.
+The next day, Bonucci played his final professional match, appearing as a substitute in a 6–0 home win over İstanbulspor in the league, and said goodbye to fans on the field, officially ending his career as a footballer.